Driving innovation in the affiliate commerce content space by fostering intent-driven shopping behavior.

 After

-Besides time saved for our customers' workforce, aligning with the mobile team early on on sharing components set ourselves up for success when it came to app consolidation.
+Besides time saved for our customers' workforce, early alignment with the mobile team on shared components laid the foundation for a successful app consolidation.

-I conducted a workflow audit and presented my findings and recommendations to the team.
-I then collaborated with my partners to sequence the opportunities we aligned on.
-From here, our engineers were able to start planning a concurrent back-end refactor.
+I conducted a workflow audit, presented my findings to the team, and collaborated with cross-functional partners to prioritize opportunities.
+This alignment allowed our engineers to begin planning a concurrent back-end refactor.